mitoteam/mt-howmany/README.md

 Command-line utility to measure project sources size, files count, lines count, characters count.
 You can exclude vendor libraries, binary files, generated code and so from scanning.

-Our goal was to understand how many code was written by our own hands for different projects.
+Our goal was to understand how many code characters, lines and pages were written by our own hands for various projects.

 ## Installation